fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/rate-limiting-escalation.md

 will be extended to dynamically adjust the limits applied to `bot` traffic originating from web crawlers and other sources.

-For this example, it's assumed that `bot` users have been classified with the `User-Type: bot` HTTP header and the `User-Id: <id>` HTTP header identifies unique users.
+For this example, it is assumed that `bot` users have been classified with the `User-Type: bot` HTTP header and the `User-Id: <id>` HTTP header identifies unique users.
 The policy will rate limit each unique bot user to `10 rps` and, during overload scenarios, completely restrict bot traffic (`0 rps` limit) after